pierrejay/EZLink/README.md

 pio test -e hardware_test
 ```

-As a side note, the performance was measured at a gross ~0.2 ms round-trip time per `MESSAGE_ACK` (no processing in the callback) using an USB CDC line (the host being a RPi running a Python script sending the frames).
+As a side note, the performance was measured at a gross ~2.5ms round-trip time par `MESSAGE_ACK`/`REQUEST` (no processing in the callback) between ESP32S3s on a 115200 baud UART line, and as low as ~150µs using USB CDC between a RPi (running a Python script to encode and send frames) and an ESP32S3.

 ## Examples